proxoft/DocxToPdf/README.md

 # DocxToPdf

 DocxToPdf is an API for conversion Docx file into Pdf file.
-The library depends only on .NET and some other purely .NET packages, i.e. there's no dependency on any external tool.
+The library depends only on .NET and some other purely .NET packages, i.e. there's no dependency on any external tool or non .NET library.

 ```cs
 string docxFilePath = "C:/Temp/Sample.docx";